dr-daisuke-urano/Plant-Hyperspectral/README.md

 1. Import the hsi_pixel_clustering function to cluster leaf pixels based on reflectance spectrum.
 The function also visualizes leaf areas assigned to individual clusters and their spectral patterns.
 It returns a 2D array of cluster membership information and mean reflectance patterns of individual clusters.
 Clustering techniques available are KMeans, Gaussian Mixture Models (GMM), and Fuzzy C-Means (CMeans).

-The function requires the following parameters.
+The function requires the following parameters.</br>
-cube: 3D hyperspectral data cube of shape (x, y, wavelength).
+cube: 3D hyperspectral data cube of shape (x, y, wavelength).</br>
-bands: 1D array the wavelengths corresponding to the hyperspectral bands.
+bands: 1D array the wavelengths corresponding to the hyperspectral bands.</br>
 method: Clustering algorithm to use.
-Choose from "KMeans", "GMM", or "CMeans".
+Choose from "KMeans", "GMM", or "CMeans".</br>
-num_clusters: Number of clusters.
+num_clusters: Number of clusters.</br>
-path: Absolute path to the directory to save results.
+path: Absolute path to the directory to save results.</br>

 ```python
 membership, cluster_reflectance = hsi_pixel_clustering(cube, bands, num_clusters=3, method=’GMM’, path='output_directory')